rapid7/metasploit-framework/documentation/modules/post/linux/escalate/ubuntu_snapd_socket_privesc.md

 ## Options

-### SNAP
+### SQUASH

-This is a base64 encoded snap package.
+This is the squashFS file with a snap package.
 See instructions in this document to modify it.

 ## Scenarios